 Once our legal review is complete we will take the following steps:

 - Cooling-off email: Once you have satisfied any completion conditions, we will email all of your Crowd investors.
-The investors will be given a chance to review the company’s articles of association and to consider the warranties and disclosures you have made.
-They will then have 7 working days to decide if they are still happy to proceed with their investments
+The investors will be given a chance to review the company’s Articles of Association and to consider the warranties and disclosures you have made.
+They will then have a cooling off period, which is generally no shorter than seven days, to decide if they are still happy to proceed with their investments

 - Resolutions: Your existing shareholders and directors will need to sign resolutions approving the issue of shares to Crowdcube investors.
 They may also need to agree on changes to your existing articles of association and other documents

 - Payment capture: When we are satisfied that any necessary documents have been signed, we can capture payments from Crowdcube investors